 We use these measures in addition to the symptoms to help guide the advice provided.

-5. One of the big issues around the telemedicine is the lack of physical examination but there are a number of ways of adapting to this including having certain handy, small pieces of equipment in the home that could facilitate the consultation.
+Finally, one of the big issues around telemedicine is the lack of physical examination, but there are a number of ways of adapting to this, including having certain handy, small pieces of equipment in the home that could facilitate the consultation.

-Now, it is NOT compulsory that you must have any of this equipment before your consultation.
+Now, it is NOT compulsory that you must have any of this equipment before your online health consultations.